znuny/manual/source/updating/update-7.3.rst

-Update to Znuny 7.2
+Update to Znuny 7.3
 ###################

 .. important::	We highly recommend to update on a test instance first.
-Znuny 7.2 performs database changes during the migration.
 Backup your data!

-This documentation explains how to update to the Znuny 7.2 release.
+This documentation explains how to update to the Znuny 7.3 release.

 Please note that your current system needs to be a

-- Znuny 7.1.x for a minor level update or
+- Znuny 7.2.x for a minor level update or
-- Znuny 7.2.x for a patch level update
+- Znuny 7.3.x for a patch level update

-We do not support direct updates from any version before Znuny 7.1.
+We do not support direct updates from any version before Znuny 7.2.

 Preparations